 - ‘Diehard’ NFL Fans -Then there are the diehards who want to watch as much football as humanly possible.
 They like multiple teams and want to watch multiple games every week.
 For these wonderful human beings, NFL Game Pass is the perfect solution; with 256 regular-season NFL games in 2020, playoffs, the Super Bowl, plus a bunch of amazing extras.

 “This is a real game-changing year,” NFL Chief Digital Officer Perkins Miller told CNBC.

 “You’ve seen so much growth in these pure-play native digital apps like Netflix, Hulu, Amazon Prime. … As we looked at what we could do with our premium content, the preseason games, our games on demand, we said if we could unify that into one package and make it easy for our fans, I think we’d be aligning ourselves with the trajectory of online video consumption for premium content providers.”
 CNBC.com

 How Much Does NFL Game Pass Cost?

-The price for an annual subscription to NFL Game Pass is $99.99 a season; which is far cheaper than even a month of cable television.
+The NFL Game Pass price is $99.99 a season; which is far cheaper than even a month of cable television.
 If you happen to subscribe to NFL Game Pass midway through the season, that subscription cost is prorated as well.
 Your Game Pass subscription will last until July 21, 2021, giving you plenty of time to relive the season after the fact!

-NFL Game Pass also allows you to pay 4 monthly installments at $30 a pop, which costs you more in the long run and makes the one-time annual payment a better offer.
+The NFL Game Pass cost can also be spread across 4 monthly installments at $30 a pop, which costs you more in the long run and makes the one-time annual payment a better offer.
 However, this may be a good option for those who don’t have the extra cash on hand for the lump sum payment.